-- (a) To receive and note recent planning decisions issued by Cheshire East Council in respect of development within the Parish.
-(Appendix D) - (b) To consider the following planning application - - 23/2978M Broadheath Farm, Macclesfield Road, Over Alderley.
-SK10 4SN Rebuilding works to provide 2 no. dwellings with associated works (resubmission of 21/1848M). - Any applications received following issue of Agenda may be included for discussion if required. - (c) To receive updates relating to local planning enforcement matters. - (d) To receive an update from the Environment Agency regarding activities within the Parish.
+- (a) Recent Planning Decisions Members noted the recent planning decisions that had been issued by Cheshire East Council in respect of development within the Parish.
+(Appendix D) - (b) Planning applications for consideration - 23/2978M Broadheath Farm, Macclesfield Road, Over Alderley.
+SK10 4SN Rebuilding works to provide 2 no. dwellings with associated works (resubmission of 21/1848M).